Laragear/Discover/README.md

 ## Outside Laravel

 It's possible to use the Discoverer outside Laravel projects, as it only requires the `illuminate/support` library.
-You may need to set your project root path manually.
+You may need to set your project root path manually when instancing the `Laragear\Discover\Discoverer` class.

 ```php
 use Laragear\Discover\Discoverer;